-Not long after that, red spots be-gan to appear on his back and spread all over his body.
+When the traveler complained of weakness, a family or eight invited him to their tiny temporary sod igloo and made him confortable in a bedding of caribou weaker and his face was flushed.
+Not long after that, red spots began to appear on his back and spread all over his body.
 "I'm beginning to look like Kasuk's son," said Tukruk with alarm, looking at his arms.
 "I am distressed with what this strange sickness is.
-I am hoping it will not go beyond me.
+I am hoping it will not op beyond me.
+I do not wish it go beyond me.
 I do not wish it on you.
 What is happening to me?
 I can feel myself becoming weaker with each movement of the sun!".
-The Death